gcerkez/BoltIdentifierApp/README.md

      npx react-native doctor
      ```
    - Follow the instructions provided by the doctor to fix any issues.
+      - NOTE: I cannot seem to get adb or Android SDK to show in the doctor tool but they work

 2. **Permissions:**
    - Ensure the app has the necessary permissions to access the camera and storage.
 This is typically handled by the `react-native-image-picker` library, but you may need to adjust settings in your `AndroidManifest.xml` and `Info.plist` files.